Huile de sésame photoprotection.

 Sun Protection: Sesame Oil to Prevent UV Damage to the Skin?

 Exposure to the sun is essential for well-being and the proper functioning of the body.
-However, it has many harmful effects and is among other things, the cause of premature skin aging.
-In an era where natural alternatives are favored, many use vegetable oils as sun protection, such as sesame oil.
-It is often heard that it could prevent UV rays from damaging the skin.
-Discover in this article if sesame oil is a real alternative to traditional sunscreens and thus able to protect the skin from UV rays.
+However, it has numerous harmful effects and is, among other things, a cause of premature skin ageing.
+In an era where natural alternatives are favoured, many people use vegetable oils as sun protection, such as sesame oil.
+It is often suggested that it could prevent UV rays from damaging the skin.
+Discover in this article whether sesame oil is a genuine alternative to traditional sunscreens and thus able to protect the skin from UV rays.

 Summary